aditeyabaral/ranked-choice-voting-api/README.md

 ## Create an Election

-Creation of elections is performed using either a `GET` or `POST` request.
+Creation of elections is performed by sending either a `GET` or `POST` request.

 ### ```GET```